ghc/ghc/docs/users_guide/exts/pattern_synonyms.rst

         -- This wouldn't compile: {-# INLINE HeadC #-}
       {-# INLINE HeadC #-} -- But this works

-  When no pragma is provided for a pattern, the inlining decision might change between different versions of GHC.
+  When no pragma is provided for a pattern, the inlining decision is made by GHC's own inlining heuristics.